Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 - Crisis intervention (3 hours)

-- Substance abuse counseling treatment planning and research (3 hours)
+- Substance abuse counseling, treatment planning, and research (3 hours)

 - Counseling skills for individual and group, motivational interviewing (3 hours)